SanjaPanda/car-plate-detector/README.md

 ## Car Plate Number Extraction
 Steps to extract plate number from images:

-.
-Detected car plates, with a threshold of 0.6
+1. Detected car plates, with a threshold of 0.6

-.
-Cropped images based on thershold.
+2. Cropped images based on thershold.

-.
-Cleaned the images, converted image to gray scale.
+3. Cleaned the images, converted image to gray scale.
 Resized image and smoothened it.

-.
-Used OCRopus and performed binning on the image.
+4. Used **OCRopus** and performed binning on the image.
 Didn't use segmentation as the letters were getting converted in the middle hence would have hindered detection.

-.
-This binned image was used to extract text from image using pyTesseract.
+5. This binned image was used to extract text from image using **pyTesseract**.
 OCRopus was throwing error due to too much segments in the image.

-.
-Once the string was extracted, performmed preprocessing on the same to extract alpha-numeric charecters.
+6. Once the string was extracted, performmed preprocessing on the same to extract alpha-numeric charecters.

 ## Evaluation
 .
-Object Detection evaluation:
+Object Detection evaluation: \n
-	mAP: 0.493867
+	\t\t mAP: 0.493867 \n
-	mAR: 0.549057
+	\t\t mAR: 0.549057 \n
 .
 Evaluation of text recognition:

 ![Evaluation](https://github.com/SanjaPanda/car-plate-detector/blob/main/images/Recog_Eval.PNG)

 ## Solution

 ![Solution](https://github.com/SanjaPanda/car-plate-detector/blob/main/images/Cars386.png)

 ![Solution](https://github.com/SanjaPanda/car-plate-detector/blob/main/images/Cars428.png)

 ## Observations
 Below are few observations:

 .
 The threshold is set higher ie. 0.6 because even if plates are detected.
-Because with lower threshold, images detected are highly pixalated.
+Because with lower threshold, images detected are highly pixalated.\n
 .
-Some charecters are getting jumbled eg. '8' and 'B'.
-.
-Many a times images within the plates, don't help getting results.
+Some charecters are getting jumbled eg. '8' and 'B'.\n .
+Many a times images within the plates, don't help getting results.\n .
-.
 Adding rules to preprocessing extracted images.

 ## Resources